 - Mini ice cube trays

-It’s best to use the double boiler method when melting oils and waxes together.
+It’s best to use the double boiler method or wax melter when melting oils and waxes together.
 A double boiler is something you’ll use a lot if you like making DIY beauty products, and you can get a really affordable double boiler insert from Mountain Rose Herbs.

-If you don’t have one, you can very carefully melt the ingredients in a small pot on the lowest temperature possible, stirring constantly and being very careful not to scorch the ingredients.
+If you don’t have one, you can very carefully melt the ingredients in a small saucepan on the lowest temperature possible, stirring constantly and being very careful not to scorch the ingredients.

-Another option is to make your own double boiler by placing a glass bowl inside a pot of water (the same way you’d use the double boiler insert).
+Another option is to make your own double boiler by placing a glass bowl inside a sauce pan of water (the same way you’d use the double boiler insert).

 You can also melt it in the microwave in 30 second increments.
-Just don’t put your essential oils in the microwave or they’ll lose their scent and potency.
+Just don’t put your essential oils in the microwave or they’ll lose their aroma and potency.

 Store your wax melt cubes in an airtight container (like a mason jar) out of direct sunlight in a cool, dry, dark place (preferably in the refrigerator) until you’re ready to use them.

 What type of wax warmers do these wax melts work with?

 You can use homemade wax tarts in both tea light candle warmers and electric wax tart warmers.
 You use homemade melts just like store bought melts.